Information for Tenants

 I am a tenant.
 I have received a notice to vacate but I do not have a court date.

-Mediate Wisconsin provides free mediation to help landlords and tenants resolves issues outside of court.
+Mediate Wisconsin provides free mediation to help landlords and tenants resolve issues outside of court.
 To sign up, fill out an intake at Mediate Wisconsin

 I am a tenant and I received court papers for an eviction hearing.